Virginia Wine Touring Tips

 - Do not wear perfume or fragrances while tasting wine.
 Smell is such a huge factor in how a wine is perceived and you’ll want to save all of those olfactory receptors for the lovely wines you will taste at the Virginia Wineries.

-- Most wineries in the area charge a nominal fee for tastings.
+- Most wineries charge a nominal fee for tastings.
 But will wave this fee when you purchase wine, or if you join their wine club.
 More about the benefits of wine clubs later.
 We have arrange complementary tastings at many of the local wineries for our Guests.
+This changes so feel free to ask what passes we currently offer.

 - You will be given “tastes” of wine.
 Usually about 2 oz, but the pours vary from winery to winery.
 It is perfectly acceptable to pour or spit out the wine.
 This is a good idea if your are visiting multiple wineries.
 Drinking too much can dull your taste buds, and often make subpar wine taste better.
 You may end up purchasing wines that you later have to regulate to the second or even third bottle of the evening list.
 If you are truly trying to get a feel for all of the wines limit how much you consume.
 The wineries will not be offended if you either spit or dump-out wine.
 You may also opt out of tasting a particular wine if it’s not your thing.
 Read our five steps to tasting wine.